Lahti-University-of-Technology/full-stack-course/material/course-project-how-to.md

   - Decide how actions should look (delete with a trash icon? confirm with a dialog?).
   - Think about how pages, panels, and buttons are organized.
   - Identify different application *states*: login, loading, error, success.
-- Tools: paper, whiteboard, Figma — whatever lets you move quickly.
+- Tools: paper, whiteboard, Figma, <https://wireframe.cc> — whatever lets you move quickly.
 - Focus on structure, not polish.
 Treat the wireframe as a visual map of how your app works.
 - Mark components that share data, that change state, or that depend on responses from the server.